 ISA Theatre Arts is a two-year programme that allows our Diploma Students to explore the essential role that Theatre plays in Contemporary society.
 It is offered at Standard and Higher Level and is divided into four parts: Theatre in the Making, Theatre in the Performance, Theatre in the World and the Individual Project.

 Amsterdam has a deep appreciation of art and has the highest museum density in the world – with over 60 throughout the city.
-The ISA Art programme takes advantage of this by integrating historical and contemporary art from the region and beyond to inspiring our students to find the creative talents within themselves.
+The ISA Art programme takes advantage of this by integrating historical and contemporary art from the region and beyond to inspire our students to find creative talents within themselves.

-ISA Lower School students explore the visual arts with a specialist teacher using a variety of media and processes, including painting, collage-making, drawing and mask making.
+ISA Lower School students explore the visual arts with a specialist teacher using a variety of media and processes, including painting, collage-making, drawing and mask-making.
 It is a sensory experience, allowing our youngest students to touch and feel the materials used to make art pieces and to gain a better appreciation in general of the work that goes into making art.

 This programme is for Diploma students and aims to develop students’ skills so that they become adept in both interpreting and making film texts.
 This course explores film history, theory and socio-economic background to develop student’s critical abilities, enabling them to appreciate the multiplicity of cultural and historical perspectives in film.